Accenture/EcoSonar/README.md

 ## About

-To get more info on EcoSonar, you can contact ecosonar-team@accenture.com and have a look at our new website : https://ecosonar.org.
+To get more info on EcoSonar, you can contact ecosonar-team@accenture.com.

 EcoSonar has been conceived with respect of the licensing rights of the following repository :